What are Denamarin Tablets?

 - Denamarin is a non-prescription product available in blister pack boxes of 30 for cats and small dogs, medium dogs, and large dogs.

-The tablets should be given on an empty stomach at least one hour before a meal for optimal absorption, typically one hour before feeding in the morning.
+The tablets should be given on an empty stomach at least one hour before a meal for optimal absorption.
 For owners who find it difficult to administer tablet(s) to their pets, Denamarin may be disguised in a small bite of food.
 Tablets are sensitive to moisture and extreme heat and should not be split or crumbled.

 Denamarin Tablets Dosage for Dogs: